defo-project/ech-dev-utils/howtos/haproxy.md

 will be scanned for all ``*.ech`` files.

-For split-mode, we added an ``ech-decrypt`` keyword to allow configuring the PEM file or directory with the ECH key pair(s).
+For split-mode, we added an ``ech-decrypt`` keyword to allow configuring the ECH PEM file or directory with the ECH key pair(s).
 That keyword can be added to a "tcp mode" frontend configuration, e.g.:

 ```bash
     tcp-request ech-decrypt echkeydir